bakame-php/stackwatch/README.md

 #### Open Telemetry Exporter

-The `Profiler` and the `Timeline` results can be exported to an Open telemetry compatible server using the `open-telemetry/exporter-otlp` package.
+The `Profiler` and the `Marker` results can be exported to an Open telemetry compatible server using the `open-telemetry/exporter-otlp` package.

 To do so, first install the package if it is not yet the case, then do the following: